What is a frugivore?

 Aren’t chimpanzees omnivores?

-Yes, chimpanzees are classified as omnivores.
-More specifically, chimpanzees are frugivorous omnivores.
-Chimpanzees are animals that can eat meat and plant matter, therefore they are omnivores.
+Chimpanzees are classified as omnivores.
+In scientific literature, however, they are referred to as frugivores.
+Both terms are correct because chimpanzees are frugivorous omnivores.
+The apes are able to digest both, meat and plant matter which makes them omnivores.
 However, their preferred food in tropical forests is fruits.
-Thus the sub-classification is clearly frugivore.
-This is reflected in scientific literature, which refers to chimpanzees as frugivores, or highly frugivorous primates.
-So what does such a diet look like in nature?
+Thus, the sub-classification is clearly frugivore.
+This is reflected in scientific literature, which refers to chimpanzees as frugivores or highly frugivorous primates.

+What does such a diet look like in nature?
 In the wild, chimpanzees (Pan troglodytes) eat mainly fruits, but also other plant foods and also some animal foods.
-Bonobos (Pan paniscus) – the chimpanzee species which is closest related to humans – are classified as omnivorous frugivores.
+Bonobos (Pan paniscus) – the chimpanzee species that is closest related to humans – are classified as omnivorous frugivores.
 This is because they eat even less animal foods than Pan troglodytes.

 According to the Jane Goodall Institute, Chimpanzees eat fruits (preferred), figs, nuts, and seeds.
 Flowers, barks, and leaves are second choice foods when fruits are scarce.
 Insects make up to 4% of the diet.
 Animal products (which include eggs, insects, and meat) can make up to 6% of the diet.
 Read our in-depth article on the chimpanzee diet here: